-From the semi-abstract work of Henry Moore to the sculpture of Robert Adams inspired by Moore's passion for capturing nature's organic, fluid forms, our sale communicates the evolution and influence of sculpture in the Post-War years.
+From the semi-abstract work of Henry Moore to the sculpture of Robert Adams inspired by Moore's passion for capturing nature's organic, fluid forms, our sale communicated the evolution and influence of sculpture in the Post-War years.

 Here, we take a closer look at the work of Elisabeth Frink, exploring the concept of men at war through the themes of men in flight, men in space, spinning and falling; and Lynn Chadwick’s practice of the 1960s and 1970s, looking at the evolution of his 'Stranger' and 'Winged Figure' works.